hermanka/VirtualShopLab/README.markdown

 	docker run -p 127.0.0.1:8080:80 -it hermanka/virtualshop

-Or use Docker Compose
+Or simply use Docker Compose

 	docker compose up -d

 Once the docker image is downloaded and running, you should be able to access virtualshop on your browser: